devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet 17: Simplified Wisgen WisdomBLoC [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 First, we create a _StreamController_ and expose the Stream itself to enable the UI to subscribe to it.
-We also open up a private Sink, so we can easily add new wisdoms to the stream.
-Whenever the _publishMoreWisdom()_ function is called, the BLoC request a new wisdom from the API, waits until it is fetched, and then publishes it to the stream.
+We also open up a private Sink, so we can easily add new wisdoms to the Stream.
+Whenever the _publishMoreWisdom()_ function is called, the BLoC request a new wisdom from the API, waits until it is fetched, and then publishes it to the Stream.
 Let's look at the UI side of things.
 This is a simplified version of the WisdomFeed in Wisgen:

 ```dart
 class WisdomFeedState extends State<WisdomFeed> {